Valerie Amezcua - Member

 Valerie was recognized by the Orange County Register as one of the Top 100 Most Influential People of 2017 for her work on the Santa Ana Unified School Board of Education.
 She has received numerous recognitions for her work and dedication for the community, including LULAC Woman of the Year, Congressional Recognition and Women of Distinction award.

-Valerie was elected to the Santa Ana Unified School District’s Board of Education on November 4, 2014 and currently serves as Board President.
+Valerie was elected to the Santa Ana Unified School District’s Board of Education on November 4, 2014.